karthikey-yadav/Smart-City-Visual-Feed/README.md

 - Validation: 780 images
 - Test: 845 images

-**Demo/generalization set:** 40 real traffic-camera images (Kaggle "Traffic Detection Project" dataset), synthetically degraded with our own script (`degrade_images.py`) covering blur, under/over-exposure, noise, and corruption at 3 severity levels, plus untouched clean images — used specifically to test generalization to a different visual domain than the training set, and to produce the sample images required for submission (see `data/demo_degraded/`).
+**Demo/generalization set:** 40 real traffic-camera images (Kaggle "Traffic Detection Project" dataset), synthetically degraded with our own script (`degrade_images.py`) covering blur, under/over-exposure, noise, and corruption at 3 severity levels, plus untouched clean images — used specifically to test generalization to a different visual domain than the training set, and to produce the sample images shown below.

 ## Model